Fulshear, Texas: Texas Independence to the early 20th century

-Civil War, slavery and sharecropping
+American Civil War, slavery and sharecropping

-While few historical records exist on the Civil War and the people of Fulshear, there are accounts that local landowners, surgeons, and commercial business men actively supported and enrolled in the Confederate Army during the US Civil War.
+While few historical records exist on the American Civil War and the people of Fulshear, there are accounts that local landowners, surgeons, and commercial business men actively supported and enrolled in the Confederate Army during the Civil War.

 Two of the three active Fulshear cemeteries provide insights into the history of the non-white racial minorities.
-As was common practice prior to the US Civil War, plantation owners like Churchill Fulshear would build separate cemeteries based on race.
+As was common practice prior to the Civil War, plantation owners like Churchill Fulshear would build separate cemeteries based on race.
 In addition to farm labor, "Churchill Fulshear's slaves were put to work making the bricks for the Fulshear plantation mansion, called Lake Hill."
 Since the mid-1800s, minority families were buried either in the Fulshear Black Cemetery or the Fulshear Spanish Cemetery, which were originally part of the Fulshear family plantation.
 This includes many of the black sharecroppers who worked the land after the end of slavery in the United States.
 A Texas Historical Marker here gives the historical information of the Black Cemetery:

 After the abolition of slavery with defeat of the Confederacy, many of the emancipated slaves became sharecroppers, which meant they rented land to farm it.
 Many grew cotton and potatoes, and supplemented their livelihood by raising chickens, eggs, and pigs as well as helping other farmers pick beans, potatoes, and peanuts.
 Many of these sharecroppers are buried in the Fulshear Black Cemetery.
 In 1995, Fulshear Mayor Viola Randle won a class-action lawsuit to legally define the Fulshear Black Cemetery as belonging to the Fulshear Black Cemetery Association and to prevent an attempt by a local property owner to restrict more burials in the cemetery.

-The Spanish Cemetery, which was often referred to as the "Catholic Cemetery," is just south of the Fulshear Cemetery and an estimated 300 grave sites.
+The Spanish Cemetery, which was often referred to as the "Catholic Cemetery," is just south of the Fulshear Cemetery and has an estimated 300 grave sites.

 Like elsewhere in Texas and the American South, the schools segregated based on race.
-The original "white-only" school house was built in 1893 that was later expanded into a two-story building in 1912.
+The original "white-only" school house was built in 1893 and was expanded into a two-story building in 1912.
 The segregated school for Mexican students was located nearby.
 Two "black-only" school houses were built in rural areas several miles to the south and northwest of town.
 These Fulshear schools were merged into the Lamar Consolidated Independent School District in 1948.